Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/t_tapping/exit/listener_compliance_open_response.md

 ## Was there anything that made the experience difficult?

-Did you have any particular challenges changing your listening behavior?
+Did you have any particular challenges?

 How could we help future listeners understand the task or perform better?